ddev/ddev/README.md

 Successfully imported database for drupal8
 ```

 The `import-db` command allows you to specify the location of a SQL dump to be imported as the active database for your site.
-The database may be provided as a `.sql` file, `.sql.gz` or `.tar.gz` archive.
+The database may be provided as a `.sql` file, `.sql.gz` or tar archive.
 The provided dump will be imported into the database named `data` in the database container for your site.
 A database connection file will be generated for your site if one does not exist (`settings.php` for Drupal, `wp-config.php` for WordPress).
 If you have already created a connection file, you will need to ensure your connection credentials match the ones provided in `ddev describe`.

 ### import-files